Northern Championship 2021 - High Dam

 Directions / Parking

 Parking for both of these events will be in the same two fields on each day, in the vicinity of the village of Finsthwaite.
 The recommended approach from west, south and east (M6) is via the A590.
 Traffic may also approach from the north via Hawkshead and Graythwaite.
 Both parking fields use a single gate for entry and exit.
 Early arrivals will be parked in one field and later arrivals in the other so that those with early starts can have an unimpeded exit after completing their runs.
-To facilitate this, the final approach for early arrivals will be different from that for later arrivals and will be different on each day.
-Further information will be in the final details.
+To facilitate this, the final approach for early arrivals will be different from that for later arrivals.
+Further information is in the final details.

 Registration & Start Times

 Start times will be from 10:00 (extended to 09:30 for some very full courses) to 14:00 with a two-minute gap between competitors in the same start lane..

-Whereas on the previous day, the assembly, pre-start and finish field will be roughly equidistant (~1km) from both car parks, on day 2 (The Northern Champs), the assembly and pre-start area will be situated in the early arrivals parking field.
+The assembly and pre call-up area will be situated in the early arrivals parking field.
 This will be 1.5km from the late arrivals car park.

 A and B classes for M/W10 to M/W16